 Hargreave Hale AIM VCT

 Hargreave Hale specialises in smaller companies investing.
-As well as its AIM VCTs, it is well known for its flagship fund Marlborough Special Situations, managed by Giles Hargreave, chairman of Hargreave Hale.
-Mr Hargreave heads the investment committee and co-manages both AIM VCTs with Oliver Bedford.
+As well as its AIM VCTs, it is well known for its flagship fund Marlborough Special Situations, co-managed by Giles Hargreave.
+Mr Hargreave also co-manages the AIM VCT with Oliver Bedford.

 - Managed by one of the UK's best-resourced small and micro-cap investment teams

-- Dividend target of 5% a year, paid twice a year.
+- Dividend target of 5% of NAV a year, paid twice a year.
 Dividends are not guaranteed

-- Ongoing expense ratios of less than 2% p.a. – one of the lowest in the VCT industry
+- Ongoing expense ratios of around 2% per year, one of the lowest in the VCT industry

-- Diverse portfolio of circa 75 companies – mainly AIM-listed firms but also some unquoted businesses
+- Diverse portfolio of 83 companies – mainly AIM-listed firms but also some unquoted businesses

 - Bias towards IT, healthcare and consumer discretionary businesses